DPR7/domoticz-ifttt/README.md

 8. Repeat IFTTT step by creating a 2nd applet but now with "Off" and devState=0
 9. Have Fun

+## Problems / Solutions:
+### PHP file not working / Domoticz Offline message.
+- Domoticz has no PHP support, install Apache or another webserver (advice: on the same device) and put this script in there.
+Apache runs perfectly if installed on Raspberry with Domoticz besides it.
+It will run fast and without delay.
+Apache on Raspberry setup instructions: [klik here](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)

 ## About
 - I started Domoticz to link with IFTTT applets to use Google Home, but after adding 32 devices i stopped.